-Throughout the US 52 (Future I-74) project limits, the Design-Build Team shall completely reconstruct (remove, dispose of / recycle and replace) the US 52 (Future I-74) existing outside paved shoulders.
+Excluding the sections of US 52 that solely require pavement marking obliterations / revisions, and the associated mill and fill operation, the Design-Build Team shall completely reconstruct (remove, dispose of / recycle and replace) the US 52 (Future I-74) existing outside paved shoulders.
 The existing US 52 (Future I-74) outside shoulder pavement structure shall be removed and disposed of / recycled, in its entirety, to the top of the soil subgrade, including but not limited to the removal and disposal of existing aggregate base course.

-Throughout the US 52 (Future I-74) project limits, including but not limited to the limits of pavement marking obliterations / revisions, the Design-Build Team shall 1) mill the existing ultrathin bonded wearing course on the US 52 (Future I-74) through lanes and acceleration / deceleration lanes to the top of the existing jointed concrete pavement, 2) mill the existing median paved shoulders to the adjacent milled through lane elevation, 3) assess and recommend repairs to the underlying concrete pavement, 4) construct new outside paved shoulders and acceleration / deceleration lanes, and 5) overlay the existing concrete pavement, existing median paved shoulders, outside paved shoulders, and newly constructed acceleration / deceleration lanes to the back of the gore (12-foot width) with an ultra-thin bonded wearing course.
+Throughout the US 52 (Future I-74) project limits, including but not limited to the sections of US 52 that solely require pavement marking obliterations / revisions, and the associated mill and fill operation, the Design-Build Team shall 1) mill the existing ultrathin bonded wearing course on the US 52 (Future I-74) through lanes and acceleration / deceleration lanes to the top of the existing jointed concrete pavement, 2) mill the existing median paved shoulders to the adjacent milled through lane elevation, 3) assess and recommend repairs to the underlying concrete pavement, 4) construct new acceleration / deceleration lanes for the proposed US 421 / SR 1891 (Peace Haven Road) interchange ramps and loops, and 5) overlay the existing concrete pavement, existing median paved shoulders, outside paved shoulders, and newly constructed acceleration / deceleration lanes to the back of the gore (12-foot width) with an ultra-thin bonded wearing course.
 (Reference the Open Graded Asphalt Friction Course, Permeable Asphalt Drainage Course and Ultra-thin Wearing Course Standard Special Provisions found elsewhere in this RFP)

 As directed by the Engineer, the Design-Build Team shall repair the underlying concrete pavement prior to placing the aforementioned ultrathin bonded wearing course.
 In accordance with the Patching Concrete Pavement Spalls Project Special Provision and the Sealing Existing Pavement Cracks - Polymer Patch Standard Special Provision found elsewhere in the RFP, these repairs shall consist of sealing existing pavement cracks and patching concrete pavement spalls.
 In accordance with Subarticle 104-8(A) of the 2012 Standard Specifications for Roads and Structures, all repairs to the underlying concrete pavement will be paid for as extra work at the unit prices noted below: